IlleQuiProgrammat/CCC-Smash-n-Cache/README.md

 ### 2. Assembly deep dive

-Now we understand what the program is meant to do, we will take a look at the disassembly in order to see how we could bypass this intended behaviour.
+Now we understand what the program is meant to do, we will take a look at the disassembly in order to see how we could bypass this intended behavior.

 I'm using Radare Cutter but any disassembler will work.
 As you can see, there is a call to `strcpy` which does not perform any bounds checks.
 Other interesting functions include: